synthetec/centreon-documentation/en/integrations/plugin-packs/tutorials/troubleshooting-plugins.md

 Most of the time, it's due to unsufficient rights (missing execution bit or wrong owner) or a missing dependency at code level.

+## MySql checks

+### UNKNOWN: Cannot connect: Access denied for user 'USERNAME'@'localhost'

+This error is pretty explicit, the database user set on the service or the service template is not authorized to access the database.

+You can verify access by trying to log in as USERNAME on the distant database.

+## Oracle database checks

+### UNKNOWN: Cannot connect: (no error string)

+You may get this error in centreon web interface but not when running the check command in commandline as `centreon-engine` user.

+This may be because you have installed perl DBD oracle dependency as root.
+You will have to unset environment variables related to Perl and do the again the installation of the perl oracle dependency while being `centreon-engine`.